Joey-yin-git/DID/README.md

-# EDUM-DID
+# DyCom-DID

-This is the code for EDUM-DID and DBPSS.
+This is the code for DyCom-DID and DBPSS.
 We'll upload it later.